 Members must declare if they have any personal or business pecuniary interests, direct or indirect, in any contract, proposed contract, or other matter that is the subject of consideration on any item on the agenda for a meeting.

-Interests declared at the start of, or during a meeting will be managed in accordance with section 8.2 of the JCC Standing Orders.
+Interests declared at the start of, or during a meeting will be managed in accordance with section 8.2 of the NWJCC Standing Orders.

 Reporting